Waterloo Region’s Water Supply Faces Challenges as Population Grows

 Where Does Waterloo’s Water Come From?

 Unlike many Ontario communities that rely on large lakes, the Region of Waterloo primarily depends on groundwater.
-More than 100 municipal wells provide approximately 75 to 80 per cent of the region’s drinking water, while the remaining supply comes from the Grand River.
+More than 100 municipal wells supply approximately 75 to 80 per cent of the region’s drinking water, while the Grand River provides the remainder.

-Groundwater is often considered a reliable and high-quality source of drinking water.
+Groundwater provides a reliable, high-quality source of drinking water.
 However, groundwater systems have limitations.
-Aquifers recharge slowly through rainfall and natural filtration processes, which can take years.
+Rainfall and natural filtration replenish aquifers slowly, and the process can take years.

 Map showing the location of municipal wells in Waterloo Region in 2014.
 (University of Waterloo/Lori Labelle)